apache/nifi-minifi-cpp/minifi_rust/README.md

 The project is structured as a Cargo workspace with a clear, layered architecture:
 ### [minifi-native-sys](minifi_native_sys)
-Contains the raw, unsafe FFI bindings to the minifi-c.h C API.
+Contains the raw, unsafe FFI bindings to the minifi-api.h C API.
 ### [minifi-native](minifi_native)
 Provides the public, safe, and idiomatic Rust API.
 This is the crate that developers will use to build their processors.
 #### API Traits